-- Made out of all natural materials.
+- Made of all natural materials.

 - It’s soft for cuddling.

-- The rattle part is pretty faint.
+- The rattle part is pretty quiet.

 - It doesn’t hold up very well in the wash.

-The wood beads won’t splinter or chip so your baby won’t end up with more gum pain than they started with.
+The wood won’t splinter or chip so your baby won’t end up with more gum pain than they started with.